Navigation of a Quadratic Potential with Ellipsoidal Obstacles: Curvature Corrected Navigation Fields

-In practice, the dynamics are typically normalized since the norm of the gradient is generally small \cite{whitcomb1991automatic,whitcomb1992toward}.
-As such, we omit the scaling $-\big( f_0^k(x) + \beta(x)\beta_0(x))\big)^{-1 - 1/k}$.
-We also omit $\beta_0(x)$ for simplicity, a minor modification which we explain in Remark \ref{beta_0remark}.
+\black{Note that for convenience in notation, we omit the dependence on $x$.} In practice, the dynamics are typically normalized since the norm of the gradient is generally small \citep{whitcomb1991automatic}.
+Therefore, it is reasonable to omit the scaling $(f_0^k + \beta\beta_0)^{-1 - 1/k}$.
+We also omit $\beta_0$ for simplicity, a minor modification which we explain in Section \ref{sec:omitouter}.
+The \blue{resulting} dynamics is

-The first term, $-\beta(x) \nabla \fz(x)$, in this dynamical system is an attractive potential to the goal and the second term, $(\fz(x)/k) \nabla\beta(x)$, is a repulsive field pushing the agent away from the obstacles.
-When the agent is close to the obstacle $\Oc_i$, the product function $\beta(x)$ takes a value close to zero thereby eliminating the first summand in \eqref{old_dynamics} and prompting the agent's velocity to be almost collinear with the vector $\nabla\beta(x)$.
-In turn, this makes the time derivative $\dot{\beta(x)}$ positive thus preventing $\beta(x)$ from becoming negative.
-This guarantees that the agent remains in free space [cf., \eqref{eqn_new_freespace}].
+The first term, $-\beta \nabla \fz$, in this dynamical system is \blue{a potential field attracting the agent to the goal}, and the second term, $(\fz/k) \nabla\beta$, is a repulsive field pushing the agent away from the obstacles.
+When the agent is close to the obstacle $\Oc_i$, the product function $\beta$ takes a value close to zero thereby eliminating the first summand in \eqref{old_dynamics} and prompting the agent's velocity to be almost collinear with the vector $\nabla\beta(x)$.
+In turn, this makes the time derivative $\dot{\beta}(x)$ positive thus preventing $\beta(x)$ from becoming negative.
+This guarantees that the agent remains in free space.
 When the agent is away from the obstacles, the term that dominates is the negative gradient of $f_0(x)$ which pushes the agent towards the goal $x^*$.
 The parameter $k$ balances the relative strengths of these two potentials.

-At points where the attractive and repulsive potentials cancel we find critical points.
-These points can be made saddles when the condition in \eqref{equ:condition} holds.
+At points where the attractive and repulsive potentials cancel we find critical points. \black{By choosing large enough $k$}, these points can be made into saddles when \eqref{equ:condition} holds.
 An important observation here is that the condition is always satisfied when the potential and the obstacles are spherical because in that case the left hand side is $(\lambda_\textrm{max}/\lambda_\textrm{min})\times(\mu^i_\textrm{max}/\mu^i_\textrm{min})=1$.
 This motivates an approach in which we implement a change of coordinates to render the geometry spherical.
-The challenge is that the change of coordinates that would render obstacles spherical is not the same change of coordinates that would render the potential spherical.
-Still, this is idea motivates the curvature corrected dynamics that we present in this section.
+The challenge is that the change of coordinates that would render one obstacle spherical is not the same change of coordinates that would render the potential, or any of the other obstacles, spherical.
+Still, this idea motivates the curvature-corrected dynamics that we present in this section.
+We emphasize that this exposition is only meant to \blue{motivate introducing the navigation dynamics developed in this paper}.
+At no point during implementation does the agent need to estimate the Hessians of the obstacles.